 4. Health, Safety, Security, and the Environment.

 5. Motorcycle Types.

 9. Soldering, Brazing and Welding.

 11. Motorcycle Electrical and Electronic Systems.

 13. Reinforced Composite Materials.

 17. Tuning and Customising.

 20. Brief History of Motorcycles.

-Andrew Livesey MA CEng is a lecturer in Engineering at Ashford College University Centre in Kent, England, when he is not riding his bicycle or building something in his garage.
-He is a member of London Clarion CC and Thanet RC, mixing social riding with charity events and club competitions – he describes himself as an all-round clubman.
-He also enjoys very fast motorcycles and high-performance cars.
-His Routledge publications include Basic Motorsport Engineering (2011), Advanced Motorsport Engineering (2012), The Repair of Vehicle Bodies, 7th Edition (2018), Practical Motorsport Engineering (2018) and Bicycle Engineering and Technology (2021).
+Andrew Livesey, MA, CEng, is a lecturer in engineering at Ashford College University Centre in Kent, England, when he is not riding his motorcycle, bicycle, or building something in his garage.
+He is a member of several motorcycle and bicycle groups, mixing social riding with competition events when possible.
+He also enjoys very fast high-performance cars.
+His Routledge publications include Basic Motorsport Engineering (2011), Advanced Motorsport Engineering (2012), The Repair of Vehicle Bodies, 7th Edition (2018), Practical Motorsport Engineering (2018), and Bicycle Engineering and Technology (2021).